Pursuing Their PassionsPosted on February 7, 2018

 The Northeast Suburban area's newest high school was started by hockey parents/Gradient Financial Group, LLC owners, Charles and Tami Lucius.
 Their mission was to give students “time during their school day in their chosen area of passion,” says Gentry Academy's education director Jennifer Kurth.
-But the goal of Gentry Academy, a “new generation” private school in Vadnais Heights, extends far beyond hockey or any other sport.
+But the goal of Gentry Academy, an accredited school in Vadnais Heights, extends far beyond hockey or any other sport.

 Gentry's accelerated programs are designed to enable students in grades five through 12 to excel in their chosen areas of interest, whether those be academics, technology, sports, creative activities—such as photography, graphic design and film production—or future success in the business world.

 Kurth emphasizes the school's varied offerings.
 “We have high-end athletes in all areas of athletics offered.
 We also have students who chose not to participate in any athletics during the school day, and follow their passions in academics and the arts,” Kurth says.
 Students are only allowed to participate in athletics if they are “caught up” in academics and excelling in the classroom, she explains.

 Gentry provides a traditional classroom setting taught by licensed teachers, with class size limited to 20 students.
 Each classroom is taught by a licensed teacher and offers para-educators to ensure students receive individualized attention.
 Gentry's curriculum follows the Minnesota K–12 State Standards for learning, focusing on the four core areas of learning: math, language arts, social studies and science.

 One of Gentry's unique aspects is its flexible What I Need (W.I.N.) time learning model, which augments the core curriculum.
 Students are given two hours daily to direct their learning, tailoring their school day to fit their individual goals for skill acquisition and enrichment.